few-shot-learning/Keras-FewShotLearning/README.md

 As years come and go, Few Shot Learning (FSL) is becoming a hot topic not only in academic papers but also in production applications.

-While a lot of researcher nowadays tend to publish their code on github, there is still no easy and framework to get started with FSL.
+While a lot of researcher nowadays tend to publish their code on github, there is still no easy framework to get started with FSL.
 Especially when it comes to benchmarking existing models on personal datasets it is not always easy to find its path into each single repo.
 Not mentioning the Tensorflow/PyTorch issue.